ZacharyCouchman/crafting-sample-app/README.md

 1. Login with Passport
 2. Click on the `Execute` on `Craft wood` recipe to receive 10 wood
-3. Click on the `Execute` on `Craft metal` recipe to receive 2 metal
+3. Click on the `Execute` on `Craft stone` recipe to receive 2 stone
-4. Click on the `Execute` on `Craft spear` recipe to craft 1 spear using 10 wood and 2 metal
+4. Click on the `Execute` on `Craft axe` recipe to craft 1 axe using 10 wood and 2 stone